 .user.ini file at the root of your WordPress installation, and this ini file contains the absolute path to the PHP file

 After cloning into a staging site or migrating your website to another host, the

-If the path to that file changed or the file is not available any more on the original website, WordFence will throw a fatal error and your WordPress website fails to load.
+If the path to that file changes or the file is unavailable on the original website, WordFence will throw a fatal error, and your WordPress website will fail to load.

 To avoid this error, newer versions of WP STAGING rename the

 .user.ini.bak on all cloned websites.

 How to Activate WordFence Web Application Firewall on the Staging Site

 user.ini.bakand change the path to